ordina-jworks/ordina-jworks.github.io/_posts/2018-10-12-kafka-stream-introduction.md

     producer.close();
 ```

-This wil create 3 floors with a random device id, and afterwards send 10 times an event for a random door that it is opened.
+This wil create three floors with a random device id, and afterwards it will send an event for a random door being opened 10 times.

 ### Reading of the output